 Twosense continually monitors biometric behavior to provide zero-interruption MFA and take action any time the wrong user is behind the keyboard.

 Twosense allows you to easily add continuous MFA to your login workflows, with no additional training or hardware required for your users.
-Users don't need to manually enroll, signup, or engage with Twosense.
+Users don't need to manually enroll, sign up, or engage with Twosense to get started.

 Multifactor Authentication is Useless if a User Accidentally Grants an Attacker Access